enggelin/arsampler/README.md

 #> Summary of  example_exp :
 #> ----------------------
 #>      Acceptance rate:  1
-#>      Empirical expected value of target distribution:  0.3189
+#>      Empirical expected value of target distribution:  0.3242
-#>      Empirical variance of target distribution:  0.1063
+#>      Empirical variance of target distribution:  0.1125
 #>      Suggested minimum c:  NA
 #> ----------------------
 ```

 Notice that for the above examples, we do not use the command `print()`,
-as we do not want to clutter the **Example** section.
-Another S3 method,
+as we do not want to clutter this section.
+Another S3 method, `head()`,
-`head()`, will be implemented in a later version to accommodate this
+will be implemented in a later version to accommodate this shortcoming.
-shortcoming.

 If the examples run correctly, you will notice that each printed summary
 gives `Acceptance rate: 1`, `Suggested minimum c: NA`, and
-`Empirical expected value of target distribution: $\approx$ its mean`.
+`Empirical expected value of target distribution: (approximately its mean)`.
 This means that the proposal densities perfectly match their own target
 densities, as they are the exact same distributions with the exact same
 parameters. `Acceptance rate: 1` means all the proposed values are
 accepted as coming from the corresponding target distribution,
 `Suggested minimum c: NA` means that the proposal distribution envelopes
 the target distribution entirely with the given value of `c`, and
-`Empirical expected value of target distribution: $\approx$ its mean`
+`Empirical expected value of target distribution: (approximately its mean)`
 means that the accepted `x` values from the proposal distributions are
 able to approximate the mean of the target distribution.
 You can input
 your own parameters and see if the expected value match with the